yashtailor/Algorithms/README.md

 --------------------------
-> All the Algorithms have been complied using GCC 8.1.0 (MinGW) on a Winodws Machine.
+> All the Algorithms have been complied using GCC 8.1.0 (MinGW) on a Winodws Machine & GCC 8.2.0 on Ubuntu (Mate) Machine.